- Population Pyramids: A History And Prediction For Every Country (predictions may not be correct)

 While I posted my original concern about population growth in 2014, I had already been researching and a few months after that page, I came to realise that although principles describe by David Suzuki are relevant and important part of the journey, the picture is more complex and these principles are just a starting step.

-Step 1 is: “exponential population growth is out of control, we are doomed”!
+Step 1 is: “already overpopulated, and exponential population growth is out of control, we are doomed”!

-Growth is Slowing and ‘Births per Woman’ are falling: There is Hope?
+Growth is Slowing, ‘Births per Woman’ is falling: There is Hope?